Research at CMU During the COVID-19 Pandemic

 Effective July 1, 2021 approval for resuming research is no longer required.

 Health and safety compliance requirements

-All return to on-site research plans will, at minimum, need to address the following health and safety compliance considerations as outlined by university policy:
+All research activities need to address the health and safety compliance considerations as outlined by university policy.

 Cleaning and maintaining research spaces

 All projects/facilities are responsible for ensuring regular cleaning and disinfecting of active spaces.
 In all circumstances, FMCS will continue cleaning and disinfection regimens for common areas.

 Human subjects considerations